FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/README.md

 3. Query the data.

     The Python file, `data_access.py`, contains an example script that queries the data of a region and saves it as `.csv` and `.json` files.
-Simply run the script:
+Simply run the script in the command line:
     ```bash
     python data_access.py
     ```